http4k/http4k/src/docs/guide/howto/use_a_templating_engine/index.md

-title: http4k How-to: Templating APIs
+title: http4k How-to: Use a templating engine
 description: Recipes for using server-side templating engines with http4k applications, including hot-reload functionality

 Example showing how to use the Templating modules - in this case Handlebars, both by standard response manipulation and via a typesafe view lens.